jcruse03/Google-DDNS-Update/README.md

 ```bash
 $ sudo ./setup.sh
 ```
-*the downloaded repo files are no longer needed at this point and can be deleted.*
+*The downloaded repo files are no longer needed at this point and can be deleted.*

 *If updating or reinstalling you are done.*